Skip to main content

 As part of her involvement with the Dynamics NAV community - and the reason she has been named Microsoft Dynamics NAV MVP three times since 2012 - Karolak also moderates the forum on www.msdynamics.de, the German Microsoft Dynamics community.

-"I was at Tectura for about three months and I was searching for an answer that none ...
+"I was at Tectura for about three months and I was searching for an answer ...

 FREE Membership Required to View Full Content: